AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_rn.md

   msg = ChatMessage.createTextMessage(targetId, content, chatType);
 } else if (messageType === ChatMessageType.IMAGE) {
   // For an image message, set the file path, width, height, and display name of the image file.
-  // For the file path, `file://` is unnecessary. const filePath = "/data/.../image.jpg";
+  // For the image file path, `file://` is unnecessary. const filePath = "/data/.../image.jpg";
   const width = 100;
   const height = 100;